In November 2016, I wrote an article on SalesHacker called “We analyzed 25,537 B2B sales conversations using AI — here are the 5 things we discovered”

 When I first started using Gong’s conversation intelligence platform, I was appalled to learn my average talk-to-listen ratio was 72:28!

-Since I started tracking and measuring my own talk-to-listen ratio, it has improved.
+Since I started tracking and measuring my own talk-to-listen ratio with sales tracking software, it has improved.
 (I’m trending around 52:48 these days — can you say “Talkers Anonymous”?)

 But how do you accomplish that without “interrogating” customers, peppering them with an endless stream of pointed questions until they grow irritable?